 Automating Processes: Programming automatic backup rules, establishing access based on roles, consolidating information coming from multiple platforms, are all important benefits database management provides.

-The Business Value of Database Management
+The Business Value of DB Management

 If your boss isn’t 100% sold on the idea of database management, here are a few ways to explain its value.